 When choosing a Part D plan, you should consider your current medications as well as any future medication you may need.

 Most drug plans have restrictions on pain medications, opiates, and narcotics.
 Those taking pain medication should regularly be ready to deal with extra paperwork.
 Almost all Part D policies require some kinds of quantity limits, step therapy, or prior authorization on these kinds of medications.

 No matter which company you choose to enroll in, these restrictions are normal on these types of drugs.
 Choosing a policy with the lowest annual estimated spending can make it worth changing policies.
 After submitting an application the best way to get as much approval as possible is to file any exception forms immediately.

-Some medications, such as a compound medication, won’t have coverage by Medicare Part D Prescription plans.
+Some medications, such as a compound medication, won’t have coverage by Medicare Part D insurance plans.
 This is an instance when you must file an exception.
 All exceptions aren’t going to receive approval, so prepare to pay for medications out of pocket.

 Prescription drug plans can be difficult to navigate.
 Many beneficiaries unintentionally select a policy that doesn’t cover the medication they need, or they choose a policy that has drug restrictions they weren’t ready to handle.

 Also, it’s common for new Medicare beneficiaries to fail to enroll in a policy when first eligible.
 Well, here at MedicareFAQ we’re here to ensure the help is here for you when you need it.
 Our agents walk you through everything at the beginning of your policy.
 They will find you the best rated Medicare Part D Plans.